MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

 * Recoverable schedule: once $T$ is committed, we never have to undo $T$
     * Non-recoverable schedules should not be allowed by a DBMS
     * Helps ensure the durability property
-* Some schedules are reasy to recover, and some are not
+* Some schedules are easy to recover, and some are not
 * We say $T_1$ reads-from $T_2$ if there is a schedule $S$ which contains:
     * $...;w_2(X);....;r_1(X)$ and no other transaction writes $X$ before $r_1(X)$
 * If $T_1$ reads-from $T_2$ and later $T_2$ aborts then $T_1$ must abort as well